 - articulate their understanding of the past and relate it to both the historiography and present-day concerns.

-Research essay, 3000 words (60%) Learning outcomes 1, 4; as this task takes the place of a final exam it will be due in the first week of the scheduled examination period.
+- Research essay, 3000 words (This task takes the place of a final exam it will be due in the first week of the scheduled examination period) (60) [LO 1,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.